 By clicking this you will see a screen full of the individual’s medical information to pass onto to medical staff.
 You can see below how this would be displayed.
 The more information you enter into your app, the more will be displayed here for medical staff to act quickly.

-If you should have an accident in the street, this would allow paramedics to treat you quicker and contact your relatives.
+If you should have an accident in the street that causes you back pain, this would allow paramedics to treat you quicker and contact your relatives.

 They would know your blood type should you need a transfusion, your nutrition need or any allergies if you need medication.